 A Roth IRA is a type of individual retirement savings arrangement as defined by the Internal Revenue Code.
 The federal government regulates these types of savings and details restrictions regarding the deposit limit and tax burden of Roth IRA accounts.
 The main distinction of Roth IRA accounts that makes them different from something such as a general savings account is that while you are technically permitted to withdraw money from a Roth IRA at any time, specific tax rules apply.

-When you put money into a Roth IRA account, you have already paid taxes on that money.
-This means that when you withdraw money from your Roth IRA, you do not have to pay taxes on it again.
-Additionally, earnings made on the Roth IRA may be "qualified" meaning that they are not taxable when you withdraw the money.
-In order to be qualified, you must have been making contributions to the IRA for at least five years and you must be at least 59½.
+When you put money into a Roth IRA account, you have already paid taxes on that money, meaning you can withdraw money from your Roth IRA and not have to pay taxes on it again.
+Additionally, earnings made on the Roth IRA may be "qualified," meaning that they are not taxable when you withdraw the money.
+In order to be qualified, you must have been making contributions to the IRA for at least five years and be at least 59½.
 You also may make a qualified deduction if you are taking out the funds to put toward the purchase of your first home or have become disabled.